oracle-livelabs/database/datapump-x-platform-migration/01-PreparationTarget/PreparationTarget.md

 Open two terminal Windows by clicking on the Terminal icon
 ![terminal](./images/Terminal.png " ")

-For better visibility the source database will use a light blue and the target database a light green background.
+For better visibility the source database will use a light blue and the target database a light green background.<br>
-Activate the target terminal window and create 3 directories; one for the datapump dump, another one for the SOURCE and the third directory for the TARGET files
+Activate the target terminal window and create 3 directories; one for the Data Pump dump file, another one for the SOURCE and the third directory for the TARGET files.

   ```
     <copy>